aashish010h/metacloud-task-laravel-queue-with-docker/README.md

 ```

-The endpoint to test the file upload is  `http://localhost:8012`
+The endpoint to test the file upload is  `http://localhost:8012/api/upload-excel-file` Make sure the header of column is mobile_number for csv or excel.

 ## Additional Information